-Covering an area of around 875 km², the Isle of Mull is the second-largest island in the Inner Hebrides.
-Located off the west coast of Scotland, Mull is accessible by ferry from the port of Oban.
-Famed for its spectacular, tranquil beauty, the island is also a hotspot for wildlife watching.
-Besides the huge colony of puffins, the undoubted highlight is the chance to see the two largest birds in the country – the majestic white-tailed and golden eagle.
+The Isle of Mull is one of the UK’s premier wildlife watching destinations.
+Covering an area of around 875 km², Mull is the second-largest island in the Inner Hebrides.
+Located off the west coast of Scotland, it is accessible by ferry from the ports of Oban and Lochaline.
+Famed for its spectacular, tranquil beauty, the island is also a hotspot for wildlife.
+Besides the huge colony of puffins , red-breasted mergansers, and playful otters, the undoubted highlight is the chance to see the two largest birds in the country – the majestic white-tailed and golden eagle.
 It isn’t called ‘Eagle Island’ for nothing!

 Typical activities: bird watching, boat trip, hiking

 According to reports submitted to WildSide, the species visitors most want to see here are as follows:

 Eurasian Otter – 33% of visitors (1/3) reported sightings